Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 We integrated `MEME <http://meme-suite.org/tools/meme>`_ (for ungapped motifs) and `GLAM2 <http://meme-suite.org/tools/glam2>`_ (for gapped motifs) to predict the promoters.
 Based on the tool, HTML files can be generated for visualization.
-If the input TSS gff file is not computed by ANNOgesic, please use ``--TSS_source`` to classify TSSs for predicting
+If the input TSS gff file is not computed by ANNOgesic, please add ``--tss_source`` to classify TSSs for predicting
 promoter motifs.

 - **Required tools**